-The Organization's accrued fees consist of fees owed to auction houses for inventory held as of December 31, 2022 and 2021.
-The Organization estimates the December 31, 2022 and 2021 accrued fees based on known vehicle sales and associated fees from January and February of the following fiscal year and the average fee per vehicle during the current fiscal year.
+The Organization's accrued fees consist of fees owed to auction houses for inventory held as of December 31, 2023 and 2022.
+The Organization estimates the December 31, 2023 and 2022 accrued fees based on known vehicle sales and associated fees from the early part of the following fiscal year and the average fee per vehicle during the current fiscal year.